 \ The Water Customer Service Code for Urban Customers and Rural Customer Service Code family violence amendments are effective from 1 July 2018.
 The Energy Retail Code family violence amendment is effective from 1 January 2020.

-\\Only in the Energy Retail Code
+From 1 March 2022, energy obligations are located in the Energy Retail Code of Practice \\Only in the Energy Retail Code of Practice